When do applications open and close for courses starting in September 2024?

 Will I still get a PGCE qualification on this course?

 Yes, our trainees finish with Qualified Teacher Status (QTS) and PGCE

 How long after I have applied will I find out if I have been successful?

 Can I gain classroom experience within the Downland Alliance schools?

 How can I best prepare for the application process?

 Competition for places on our programme is high and so you should prepare as thoroughly as possible.
 We are looking for candidates with a strong moral purpose, a commitment to improving student’s lives and the skills, personal qualities and subject knowledge to be an effective teacher.
 In terms of preparation we would recommend that you:

 - Gain as much classroom experience as possible

 - Research past and recent changes in your subject area

-- Ensure that your literacy and numeracy skills are adequate.
+- Ensure that your literacy and numeracy skills are of an acceptable standard

 - Ask yourself the questions:

 - Why do I want to be a teacher?

 - Why have I chosen to teach at secondary or primary level?

 - Why do I want to teach my subject?